 “When you’re distilling in the Hudson Valley, you never have to look far to find inspiration or great ingredients,” McAlpine observes.

-Now open for visits, the Dutch’s outdoor tasting room invites guests to sip and sample on the weekends.
+Now open for visits, Dutch’s Spirits’ outdoor tasting room invites guests to sip and sample on weekends in the Hudson Valley.
 In addition to the brand’s own drinks, visitors can purchase New York State-produced beer, spirits, and wine.
 There’s food, too, thanks to visits by the Embers Wood-Fired Oven food truck, among others.
 Leading into fall, McAlpine hopes to keep the convivial atmosphere going with special events and programming for the community.

 “We’re putting something together here that will be really special,” he enthuses.
 Looking ahead, he hopes to turn Dutch’s Spirits into even more of an experience by introducing a farm-to-table restaurant onsite in spring 2021.